The Privilege Class of Solipsism --

 essay by Johnes Ruta, AzothGallery.com

-This is a strangely fascinating painting, as George Berkeley is an important figure in the history of 18th century philosophy.
+This is a strangely fascinating painting, as George Berkeley (pronounced "Barkley") is an important figure in the history of 18th century philosophy.
 A careful study of the figures in this painting reveals many curious clues to the sensibility of a pivotal movement in intellectual history.
 Here we see Dean George Berkeley with his family, his sponsor, and teaching administrators as two wigged gentlemen.
 In 1729, twenty years after the publication of his theory of Immaterialism, this group left England, ostensibly to open a college on the island of Bermuda, for the purpose of training ministers especially for the churches of the southern colonies of North America.
 They first traveled to American and landed at Newport, where Berkeley bought a plantation while he waited for the promised funding for his school to arrive.
 Bishop George Berkeley, consecrated in 1724, was a modern figure in the philosophical movement called “Empiricism,” a system that in the Western world originated with Epicurus in ancient Athens, who maintained that the senses, rather than reason, were the only sources of knowledge.
 This principle was perpetuated by Berkeley's philosophical predecessors Thales, Aristotle, Descartes, Locke, and Leibniz.
 In terms of the categories of idealism and materialism, the concept of “Immaterialism” argued by Berkeley has been variously misunderstood and quite often mocked as absurd, ego-centric, and irrational.
 But where it borders solipsism, and has generated seemingly conflicting interpretations, it needs deeper understanding, and deeper analysis.

 Solipsism is the philosophical idea that only one's own mind is sure to exist, the epistemo-logical position that knowledge of anything outside one's own mind is unsure.
 To better understand Berkeley’s Immaterialism, we should compare it to the principles of solipsism, which are divided into defined into three levels: 1.
 Egotism, that is, the isolation or self-perceived supremacy of the individual personality; 2.
 Metaphysical, encompassing the questions of philosophy regarding individual perspective and relationships; and 3.
 Epistemological, in the study historical development of the field of knowledge, in this case of the juxtaposition of matter and perception.